 For New York patients living with treatment-resistant Depression (TRD), new therapies can feel like rays of hope breaking through the darkness.
 The highly publicized clinical trial of psilocybin in the New England Journal of Medicine (Goodwin et al., 2022), captured international headlines by suggesting that psychedelic therapy could significantly reduce depressive symptoms in some patients, drumming up significant interest around available psilocybin therapy NYC options.

 As with any experimental therapy, the details of psilocybin as a treatment for Depression do ultimately require a bit more scrutiny.
 A closer look at the NEJM trial reveals serious challenges: psilocybin treatment is intensely labor-intensive, requires two therapists to remain with the patient for many hours, and produced traumatic psychological reactions—so-called “bad trips”—in roughly 25% of patients.
+Similarly, a careful review of the JAMA Psychiatry study reveals important limitations in the magnitude and durability of benefit, as well as in the practicality and scalability of this treatment approach.

 In this article, we’ll take a deep dive into the psilocybin trial results, explain the risks and limitations of psychedelic therapy, and discuss why TMS and Spravato remain safer, more reliable, and more accessible treatments for TRD today.